lindseysim/interaction-handler/README.md

 ### Defining an interaction

-Interactions are defined primarily through callbacks.
+Interactions are defined primarily through lifecycle hooks.
 For greater detail see the [API](API.md), but the below gives a rough outline on defining an interaction.

 ##### `InteractionHandler.prototype.addInteraction(name, interaction)`